French University of Egypt: Painting Exhibition

+CY Tech

+In February 2023, CY Tech hosted the President of the French University in Egypt during their meeting with Cergy Paris University counterpart regarding institutional collaboration between the two educational bodies.

 Campus

-Undergraduate campus
+Main campus

-Only three faculties in the university are, yet, opened.
+Only three faculties in the university are yet opened.
 The campus construction will continue in mid-2009 and the whole campus is expected to be finished after two years time.